emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

     For more details about the `ktpass tool`, please refer to the official documentation: [ktpass details](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass).

-    The `esauth.keytab` file should be placed on your elasticsearch node - preferably `/etc/elasticsearch/` with  read permissions for elasticsearch user:
+    The `esauth.keytab` file should be placed on your Data Node node - preferably `/etc/logserver/` with  read permissions for Data Node user:

     ```bash
-    chmod 640 /etc/elasticsearch/esauth.keytab
+    chmod 640 /etc/logserver/esauth.keytab
-    chown elasticsearch: /etc/elasticsearch/esauth.keytab
+    chown user: /etc/logserver/esauth.keytab
     ```

     <br>